microsoft/WindowsAppSDK/specs/packagemanager/PackageManagement.md

 |Deprovision  |  X   |    X     |       OS/WAS      |        X        |   X    |    X     |  WAS    |    WAS     |

 Legend:

-* OS = Supported by Windows.Management.Deployment.PackageManager
+* OS = Supported by Windows (OS) APIs in the Windows.Management.Deployment.PackageManager namespace.
-* WAS = Supported by Microsoft.Windows.Management.Deployment.PackageDeploymentManager
+* WAS = Supported by Windows App SDK APIs in the Microsoft.Windows.Management.Deployment.PackageDeploymentManager namespace.
 * X = Not supported

 # 4. Examples